ropensci/rnoaa/cran-comments.md

 ## Reverse dependencies

-Checked on the 3 reverse dependencies - no problems were found
+Checked on the 1 reverse dependency - no problems were found
 <https://github.com/ropensci/rnoaa/blob/master/revdep/README.md>

 -----

-This version removes ropenaq from Suggests.
+This version fixes a bug.

 Thanks!
 Scott Chamberlain